hojames/ds-proj/index.md

 ![Alt Text](/web_image/ms_pca.jpg)

 From our summary of PCA for health factors in Missisippi, we see that the first PC accounts for 27.25% of variance.
-If we wanted to use four components, like the four fous areas that the CHR currently uses, then we would account for 54.7% of total variance.
+If we wanted to use four components, like the four focus areas that the CHR currently uses, then we would account for 54.7% of total variance.
 We would need 8 PCs to get to 71%, 11 to get to 80%, and 16 to get to 90%.
 At 16 PCs, it would be very difficult to keep track of 16 domains for something like the County Health Rankings, and even at 8 it is still unwieldly.
 Perhaps we should focus on a smaller number of components, but consider what each component is trying to tell us and also try the ‘rule of 1’ and looking at the ‘elbow’ of a scree plot.

 The rule of 1, or retaining eigenvalues of 1 or more, would lead us to choosing seven principal components.
 Looking at the scree plot below, we would choose four principal components, since it appears that the variance levels off after four components.